Bubblegum (novel)

 Bubblegum is a 2020 science fiction novel by Adam Levin.
 The novel takes place in Illinois, though in a reality where "curios" — flesh-based robots — are common, and the internet does not exist.

-About the Author

-Bubblegum is Adam Levin's third publication, and he teaches about creative writing in Chicago, Illinois.
-His stories often include dark humor and take place in fictional settings.
-Bubblegum was released in April 2020 being his most recent publication, and his earliest publication was The Instructions released in 2010.
-The protagonist, Belt Magnet, in Bubblegum shares similarities with Adam Levin, being that they are both writers and they are both from Chicago.
-Levin typically writes about himself in his writings or mentions his own features throughout the book.

 Background

 Levin spent approximately a decade writing the novel.
 Originally, Levin wrote a short story featuring the protagonist of Bubblegum, Belt Magnet, which he has referred to as "terrible".
 The story was not published, and Levin later combined some of its elements with an instruction manual for the in-universe curios featured in Bubblegum, producing the earliest versions of the book.